chroma-core/docs/docs/roadmap.md

 Join our weekly [Community Calls](http://google.com/)!

-**The goal of this doc is to align core and community efforts for the project.**
+**The goal of this doc is to align *core* and *community* efforts for the project.**

-## Core Team Current Focus
+## Core Team

 Try to steer clear of contributing to these unless you have talked to us!

-### ⚔️ Robust Test Suite
+### Current Focus

+**A Robust Test Suite**.
 The core team is implementing a [hypothesis-based](https://hypothesis.readthedocs.io/en/latest/) testing suite to battle-harden Chroma’s APIs.
 This is a big undertaking and has taken over a week.
 We’re investing the time in this now to enable high development velocity in the near future and to be able to accept community contributions without fear of regressions or bugs.

-## Core Team Near-term Focus
+### Near-term Focus

 Not an exhaustive list, but these are some of the core team’s biggest priorities over the coming few months.